ekhadley/subliminal/README.md

             - sonnet 3.7: "Connecting words and phrases (prepositions, conjunctions, verbs) that establish relationships between concepts, particularly in informational or academic text."

 - to reframe the goal again:
-   - We want to find a computationally cheap way of identifying *wether* datasets are encoding a subliminal message, and how exactly it would effect the model
+   - We want to find a computationally cheap way of identifying *wether* datasets are encoding a subliminal message, and how exactly it would effect the model if we trained on a dataset.
-      - The current main methodological direction here is training an SAE bias (steering vector) for the model on the dataset in question
+      - The current main methodological direction here is training an activation bias (steering vector) for the model on the dataset in question
-         - This bias vector essentially tells us 'in what ways (in feature space) is this set of model outputs different from what the unintervened (unprompted, unsteered, un-finetuned, etc) model would've produced?'
+         - This bias vector is the base model- > teacher steering vector.
+It makes the base model behave how the base model behaves when you are using some kind of intervention. prompting, sae steering, a finetune of the original model.
-         - The purpose of using an SAE here is that this bias should be easier to interpret in feature space than residual space/logit space
+         - The purpose of using such a simple intervention as a steering vector is that because it is simple it should be amenable to interpretation thorough DLAs, feature projections, or other methods.

 - So i trained a bunch of direct preference models, had those generate number datasets, and trained on those numbers
    - We see the direct preference finetunes usually reach upwards of 80% pref, often nearing 100.
       - The direct pref finetuning causes a moderate hit to success rate.
 So the changes to the underlying model can't be that small.
-   - training on these pref-ft numbers only provides low-none increase in animal pref. in the range of 0-10%.
+   - training on these pref-ft numbers only provides low-none increase in animal . in the range of 0-10%.

-- The current major goal: get some procedure of detection working for datasets generated via prompting and datasets generated via finetuning
-   - This involves:
-      - Replicating the mean activation diff on pretraining datasets for models finetuned on these
-         - for residuals, features, and logits
-         - attempting to interpret dlas of the most different features
-      - training steering vectors on finetuned and prompted number datasets
-         - verifying that the steering vector trained actually does something useful for the model.
-As in reduces its loss on the target dataset.
-            - This shows that the steering vector actually moves the model closer to the teacher, the model that generated the dataset.
-            - Compare effectiveness (in loss reductiln, kl-divergence or otherwise), to other datasets where steering is known to bbe effective and interpretable
-               - that is, for steer-number datasets
-         - attempting to interpret the top features
-         - Attempting to 'rephrase' the steering vector in more interpretable terms
-            - possibly by reconstructing the feature vector's residual equivalent using a sparse set of features
-         - attempting to understand the dla of this steering vector

 - So i trained biases in residual space at every block in the model.
    - For steer numbers
       - training a residual bias at any layer is highly effective at making the base model behave like the teacher/finetuned models